 Mid-term applications will be dealt with using the same admissions criteria given above.

-To apply for a place other than the start of Year 3, parents should apply directly to the school on a mid-term application form available the Shropshire Council website www.shropshire.gov.uk/schooladmissions or from school.
+To apply for a place other than the start of Reception, parents should apply directly to the school on a mid-term application form available the Shropshire Council website www.shropshire.gov.uk/schooladmissions or from school.
 If there is a space in the relevant year group a place will be granted.
-If the application is for a place in an over-subscribed year group then the Headteacher and one other will consider whether additional places can be offered above the published admission number.
+If the application is for a place in an over-subscribed year group then the Headteacher will meet with the Finance and Personnel Committee to consider whether additional places can be offered above the published admission number.